Thapelo08/THALEM397_jse2401_GroupD_Thapelo-Lemeke_FSJ01/README.md

 # Introduction

-- Welcome to Project Name, an e-commerce web application built using modern web technologies to provide users with a seamless shopping experience.
+- Welcome to Stylish store , an e-commerce web application built using modern web technologies to provide users with a seamless shopping experience.
 The application allows users to browse products, view detailed product information, add items to their cart, compare products, and manage purchases with a user-friendly interface.

 The project is designed to demonstrate the implementation of core e-commerce features like product listings, dynamic routing, persistent shopping cart, and user authentication using state-of-the-art tools and frameworks like Next.js and Supabase